douweknook/TowerBuild/doc/DesignDocument.md

 Frameworks:
 ==========
-The only frameworks used will be the frameworks standard included in the Sprite Kit Application upon which this application is build.
-These are the follwing: Foundation framework, CoreGraphics framework, UIKIT framework, SpriteKit framework and XCTest framework.
+This project will only use standard frameworks containe in XCode.
+First of all it will use the frameworks standard included in the Sprite Kit Application upon which this application is build.
+These are the following: Foundation framework, CoreGraphics framework, UIKIT framework, SpriteKit framework and XCTest framework.
+On top of this the Social framework will be included to allow users to share information about the game on Twitter and Facebook.
 No additional APIs will be used.